microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 ### Verify template store health check

-To verify your FHIR Converter service is setup correctly to pull the custom templates from the configured storage account, use the below health check endpoint:
+To verify your FHIR converter service is setup correctly to pull the custom templates from the configured storage account, use the below health check endpoint:

 GET https://\<CONTAINER APP ENDPOINT URL\>/health/check